Vlad-Cusnir/js-courses/README.md

 - OR
 - NOT

-### Part 4 - JavaScript Arrays and Objects
+### Part 4 - JavaScript Arrays
-- array & object literals
+- Creating an array, adding elements, removing elements

-### Part 5 - JavaScript functions
+- Iterating trough an array
--
+- Displaying the array elements in modaal dialogue boxes and in the console